rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-clusters-from-hosted-kubernetes-providers/aks.md

 You must assign roles to the service principal so that it has communication privileges with the AKS API.
 It also needs access to create and list virtual networks.

-The following command creates the service principal and gives it the Contributor role.
+In the following example, the command creates the service principal and gives it the Contributor role.
 The Contributor role can manage anything on AKS but cannot give access to others.
 Note that you must provide `scopes` a full path to at least one Azure resource:

 ```
-az ad sp create-for-rbac --role Contributor --scopes /subscriptions/<subscription-id>/resourceGroups/<group>
+az ad sp create-for-rbac --role Contributor --scopes /subscriptions/<subscription-id>/resourceGroups/<resource-group-name>
 ```

 The result should show information about the new service principal: